Freeze-Drying: Preserving Product Integrity and Extending Shelf Life

 Quality Control of Packaged Freeze-Dried Products

-For freeze-dried products requiring sterile packaging, it’s crucial to verify packaging integrity to avoid contamination, which could have severe consequences for patient health.
-As with all injectable products, 100% of freeze-dried injectables must be inspected per USP <1207> standards.
-Manufacturers must guarantee that each product meets quality standards, as even one contaminated or improperly stored product could seriously harm a patient’s health.
-Automated testing methods offer fast, precise results to help ensure these standards.
-Key testing methods include:
+For freeze-dried (lyophilized) injectable containers requiring sterile packaging, it’s crucial to verify packaging integrity, as well as visually inspect the containers for particles, to check for, and avoid, multiple types of contamination, which could have severe consequences for patient health.
+For all injectable products, at a minimum a statistical process control sample must be tested per USP <1207> standards for CCIT.
+Additionally, 100% of freeze-dried injectables must be inspected for particle presence per UPS <790> standards.
+Manufacturers must guarantee that each product meets quality standards, as even one contaminated or improperly stored product, or one which contains particles, could seriously harm a patient’s health.
+Various testing methods can offer fast, precise results to help ensure compliance with these standards.

 - Headspace Gas Analysis (HGA): HGA checks for the presence of potentially harmful gases like oxygen, carbon dioxide, or water vapor in the vial’s headspace.
 For freeze-dried products stored in nitrogen atmospheres, for instance, HGA confirms minimal oxygen levels, ensuring successful nitrogen flushing and reduced oxidation risk.